The SPLC exists to scare people for money, and it’s been quite lucrative

 - The SPLC has "raised an endowment of close to $100 million, by frightening elderly liberals that the heirs of Adolf Hitler are about to march down Main Street, lynching blacks and putting Jews into ovens”.

-- There are websites () dedicated to exposing the SPLC’s bad behavior.
+- There are websites, such as () dedicated to exposing the SPLC’s bad behavior.

 SPLC has a form on their website that allows anyone to reportanything as a hate crime, and it gets added to their list without any vetting whatsoever.
 Many of the items reported are later debunked, but there’s no system to remove false clams.
 The idea is to scare people for money.

 - 2019.03 Dees was fired for failure to live up to the low standards of the organization -- waiting for details to come out on what that failure was